Phase-Specific Augmented Reality Guidance for Microscopic Cataract Surgery Using Long-Short Spatiotemporal Aggregation Transformer: Methods

-We aggregate short and long temporal features using a cross-attention module that takes Q and K from different sources.
-Here, we take the short-range temporal features $S_{t - \tau + 1:t}^{sr}$ as Q and the long-range temporal features $S_{1:t}^{lr}$ as K and V. The long-short cross-attention module can be formulated as
+We aggregate short and long temporal features using a cross-attention-based decoder module that takes Q and K from different sources.
+Here, we take the short-range temporal features ${{S}^{sr}}$ as Q and the long-range compressed temporal features ${{S}^{lp}}$ as K and V. The encoder module can be formulated as